codeface-io/SwiftObserver/README.md

 - Not conform to Rx (the semi standard of reactive programming)
 - SwiftObserver is focused on the foundation of reactive programming.
 UI bindings are available as [UIObserver](https://github.com/flowtoolz/UIObserver), but that framework is still in its infancy.
 You're welcome to make PRs.
 - Observers and observables must be objects and cannot be of value types.
+    - But:
-However, variables can hold any type of values and observables can send any type of updates.
-Also, we found that entities active enough to observe or significant enough to be observed are typically not mere values that are being passed around.
-What's being passed around are the updates that observables send to observers, and they are prototypical value types.
+        1. variables can hold any type of values and observables can send any type of updates.
+        2. We found that entities active enough to observe or significant enough to be observed are typically not mere values that are being passed around.
+What's being passed around are the updates that observables send to observers, and those updates are prototypical value types.
+        3. In SwiftObserver, Mappings are first-class observables, and since they hold their source trongly, you can create the source and the mapping in one line
+        4. creating ad-hoc mappings at the moment of observation and bound to the particular observation is actually not just possible in SO but also much more precisely expressed in the syntax: the observe func itself lets the observer specify a mapping
+        5. For fine granular observing, the `Var` type is appropriate, further reducing the "need" (or shall we say "anti pattern"?) to observe value types.
 - Your code must hold a strong references to a mapping that you want to observe.
 In other libraries, mappings are kept alive as a side effect of observing them, which allows to create and observe a mapping in the same line.
 However, SwiftObserver tries to avoid side effects.

 [badge-pod]: https://img.shields.io/cocoapods/v/SwiftObserver.svg?label=version&style=flat-square